andrecoghi/SurveyMonkey/README.md

 ## Getting Started

-For running the project you must have the following softwares installed in your machine:
+For running the project you must have the following software tools installed in your machine:

 ```$xslt
 - JDK8